-An upcoming book by University of Virginia Darden School of Business faculty members James Rubin and Barie Carmichael, entitled "Reset: Business and Society in the New Social Landscape" (Columbia Business School Publishing, 2018), explores the changing nature of businesses' relationships with the social landscape, their employees and their customers.
+A book published in 2018 by University of Virginia Darden School of Business faculty members James Rubin and Barie Carmichael, entitled Reset: Business and Society in the New Social Landscape (Columbia Business School Publishing, 2018), explores the changing nature of businesses' relationships with the social landscape, their employees and their customers.

 "People talk a lot about an erosion of trust," Carmichael told Business News Daily.
 "This is not new, but what is new is a growing expectation of business's role in society on a global basis.
 People are shifting their attention from products and services to the companies behind those products and services."